vihutr/spotify-overlay-pyg/README.md

-quick and dirty spotify info for currently playing item using pygame stores spotify client id and secret in a .env folder to be accessed with os/python dot env may add more features and can easily link up metadata to, say, a chat cmd
+quick and dirty spotify info for currently playing item using pygame<br />
+stores spotify client id and secret in a .env folder to be accessed with os/python dot env<br />
+may add more features and can easily link up metadata to, say, a chat cmd<br />

 freeze to Requirements/install from respectively ([virtual environment](https://docs.python.org/3/library/venv.html) recommended)
 ## Windows: